Kirti-06/Crop-Disease-and-Pesticide-Recommendation-System/README.md

-# Crop-Disease-and-Pesticide-Recommendation-System
-Crop disease and pest identification is a crucial aspect of modern agriculture.
-It involves detecting and diagnosing diseases and pests that can harm crops.
+A Crop Disease and Pesticide Recommendation System is a decision-support tool that assists farmers in identifying crop diseases and making recommendations for the most effective pesticides.
+It analyzes data on crop health, environmental conditions, and insect resistance to optimize pesticide application, increase productivity, and enhance sustainable agriculture while minimizing chemical effect on the environment.